Send in the payment coupon attached to your bill with a check or money order. Be sure to write the tax type and account number on your check.

 Taxpayers with average monthly tax payments above $10,000 must remit their taxes by EFT to Revenue.
 Failure to do so may result in fines of $500 per occurrence of not paying through EFT.Interest and Penalty (General)

-Failure to pay by the due date will result in the imposition of interest and penalty.
+For tax returns due on or before December 31, 2013 - Failure to pay by the due date will result in the imposition of interest and penalty.
 The tax remaining unpaid after the due date is subject to interest at the rate of 1% per month

 or fraction of each month until paid.
 The unpaid tax is also subject to penalty at rates that increase incrementally in accordance with the following table: